pingidentity/terraform-provider-pingone/docs/resources/user_application_role_assignment.md

 ### Read-Only

-- `description` (String) A string that represents the description of the application role assigned to the user.
 - `name` (String) A string that represents the name of the application role assigned to the user.

 ## Import